lbehrler/EANx-Analyzer-Arduino/README.md

 # EANx-Analyzer-Arduino / ESP32

-> **Note:**: If you have an issue with this project, please review your hardware docuemntation first.
+> **Note:** If you have an issue with this project, please review your hardware docuemntation first.
 If you are still having an issue or have a software specific issue, please open an issue [here](https://github.com/lbehrler/EANx-Analyzer/issues).

 EANx Analysis with output to an OLED color display.
 The code can be customized to match a wide variety of hardware.
 The current version in the main branch is setup to use an ESP32-Pico-D4, a Seeeduino Xiao, or an Arduino Nano with an SPI interface OLED screen 240 x 240.